YuZhang/topo-lite/README.md

     - gzip and bzip2, although bgpdump can handle gzip and bz2 files
     - large disk space if

-- Checklist in the case of errors
+- Checklist for future maintainers
-    - [ ] Have URLs to the repos been changed?
+    - [ ] Have the URLs to the repositories been changed?
+    - [X]

 - Notes
     - don't warry about 32bit ASN. bgpdump and perl can handle it.